 Tip: To be sure a site is using SSL encryption, you can look for a padlock and “https://” at the start of the web address.

-Two-Factor or Multi-Factor Authentication
+Two-Factor or Multifactor Authentication

-With 2FA, you must provide an additional verification credential before you can gain access to your account.
+With MFA, you must provide an additional verification credential before you can gain access to your account.
 For example, a financial site might text or email a one-time-only verification code to your smartphone (or another device you’ve pre-registered), and you must use that code within a limited amount of time to gain access to the account.

 Firewalls